softonic/graphql-client/README.md

 * set(): Updates some values of an Item.
 It also works on Collections, updating all its Items.
 * filter(): Filters the Items of a Collection.
 * count(): Counts the Items of a Collection.
+* has(): Checks whether an Item has an argument or not.
+Works on Collections too.
+Dot notation is also allowed.
-* has(): Checks whether a Collection has an Item with the provided data or not.
-Or if an Item has an argument.
+* hasItem(): Checks whether a Collection has an Item with the provided data or not.
 * remove(): Removes an Item from a Collection.
 * __unset(): Removes a property from an Item or from all the Items of a Collection.